e-ucm/ipyauth/docs/content/overview/purpose.md

 -   Web page for OAuth2 authentication
 -   Python scripting for data manipulation, HTTP requests, postprocessing and visualization

-For a more developed case for the **Jupyter notebook as the ultimate "API for Humans" tookit**, read this [article](TBD).
+For a more developed case for the **Jupyter notebook as the ultimate "API for Humans" tookit**, read this [article](https://medium.com/@olivier.borderies/oauth2-from-inside-a-jupyter-notebook-5f5e61ec5d38).

 ### How ?

-This library contains a [custom ipywidget](https://blog.jupyter.org/authoring-custom-jupyter-widgets-2884a462e724) and a [notebook server extention](https://jupyter-notebook.readthedocs.io/en/stable/extending/handlers.html#writing-a-notebook-server-extension).
+This library contains a [custom ipywidget](https://blog.jupyter.org/authoring-custom-jupyter-widgets-2884a462e724) and a [notebook server extension](https://jupyter-notebook.readthedocs.io/en/stable/extending/handlers.html#writing-a-notebook-server-extension).

 The ipywidget has 2 parts: